superfaceai/docs/docs/guides/api-keys.md

 # Setting provider API keys

-Providers may require authentication details in order to use their APIs, typically API keys or tokens.
+Providers may require authentication details in order to use their APIs, typically API keys or bearer tokens.

 API keys are passed into your application code as part of the `security` option the OneSDK `perform` function.